 Q. Does any part of La Folie have any SSI/preservation recognition, meaning it must remain in its current state or could it be demolished and rebuilt in a similar process currently being undertaken at Jersey Airport?

-A: There are certain parts of the site, which are the subject of SSI listings, and any proposition for future usage must acknowledge such restrictions.
+A: Certain parts of the site are the subject of SSI listings, and any proposition for future usage must acknowledge such restrictions.
 PoJ is seeking to identify projects that represent an enhancement to the waterfront area and which are sympathetic to the heritage and history of the site.
 Therefore, PoJ envisages that any propositions that it seeks to pursue will be of a style and nature that should enable it to successfully secure any permissions that may be required.

 Q. Would Ports of Jersey consider running a competition to design the new site/building?